vlaaad/vlaaad.github.io/reveal-pro-terms.md

 A License Key allows you to use Reveal Pro.
 License Key is evidence provided to you by me of your subscription.
 You must ensure that no more than one user uses a given License Key concurrently.

+You must not sell or otherwise commercialise Reveal Pro or its derivatives as a developer tooling product.

 # Free trial

 I offer a 7-day free trial to new users of Reveal Pro.
 You will be charged according to your subscription at the end of the free trial.